navinnavneet/technical-paper-sql/README.md

 This statement is used to create a table or a database.

-1.1.a Following code is for creating a DB with name Students.
+- 1.1.1 Following code is for creating a DB with name Students.

 ```
-CREATE DATABASE Students;
+CREATE DATABASE StudentsDB;
 ```

-1.1.b Following code is for creating a table inside above db with name Grades.
+- 1.1.2 Following code is for creating a table inside above db with name Grades.

 ```
 CREATE TABLE Grades (